Alter-Ego Liability

 Clients who do not observe all corporate formalities, or who do not adequately capitalize their businesses, or whose businesses cause significant risks (e.g. a wild animal park) but who lack insurance, may be facing liability under an alter ego theory.

 We handle a wide variety of disputes.
 Prior to litigation, we always determine in consultation with our clients whether it makes economic sense to file suit.
 This determination will be based on whether the adverse parties have done something serious enough to merit filing suit and incurring the costs for litigation, and whether the adverse parties are collectible.
 If the wrongdoer is without financial means, then incurring the cost to sue them and get a judgement may not make economic sense.
-This is something I will address with the client at the earliest possible opportunity, because business litigation involves paying attorneys, accruing court and deposition-related costs, as well as a sacrifice of time and resources to prepare for litigation.
-Read More
+This is something we can address with the client at the earliest possible opportunity, because business litigation involves paying attorneys, accruing court and deposition-related costs, as well as a sacrifice of time and resources to prepare for litigation.

 Why Would The Government Investigate And Take Enforcement Action Against A Business?